Back to Blog

 This is definitely a product for developers.
 Keycloak has its strengths, but it’s not the most intuitive product (not that many commercial IDPs are themselves especially intuitive).
 The project has decent documentation, although there’s some room for improvement.
 Whoever’s responsible for keeping Keycloak running probably needs a decent amount of technical skill (and time).
 It’s something to bear in mind if you’re planning on using this for a business.

-Keycloak as a SAML SP (link)
+Keycloak for SAML SPs (link)

 You can actually use Keycloak to accept SAML logins!
 It’s pretty neat.
 Keycloak offers a lot of flexibility.
 You can even use Keycloak to show a login page in the user interface of your application.